 - Have a judge or someone else announce you in a loud voice, from behind the scenes. - Appearance on stage (own interpretation) - Welcoming the audience - Introduce yourself (real name or fake name or no name at all) - Explanation of theater sports (not, or very limited, in tournaments).

-Ask if there are people who don't know theater sports.

-- 1. Two teams - 2.
+Ask if there are people who don't know theater sports. - 1.
+Two teams - 2.
 Improvised scenes - 3.
 Audience is important to ensure that there is improvised by given suggestions. - 4.
-You can throw roses in good scenes - Warming up the audience (for example by having them stand up and make moves). - Warming up is important, but don't make it too long.

-The audience is there for a theater sports match, and the introduction is often long enough.

-- Practice by letting the audience shout suggestions

-- "Contest also means judging, that's what the judges are for"

-- Practice booing with the audience

-- Announce judges as scumbags or the like.

-- The judges introduce themselves, the presenter temporarily withdraws to the side.

-- Thank judges

-- Announce team 1

-- Announce team 2

-- Toss game
+You can throw roses in good scenes - Mention that no pictures should be taken during the show as we have a photographer for that - Warming up the audience (for example by having them stand up and make moves). - Warming up is important, but don't make it too long. - The audience is there for a theater sports match, and the introduction is often long enough. - Practice by letting the audience shout suggestions - "Contest also means judging, that's what the judges are for" - Practice booing with the audience - Announce judges as scumbags or the like. - The judges introduce themselves, the presenter temporarily withdraws to the side. - Thank judges - Announce team 1 - Announce team 2 - Toss game